kayleebarrera/eurydice/docs/index.rst

    Any particular suggestions or feedback?
 Feel free to reach out!

 Hello there!
-Welcome to the documentation for ``eurydice``, a Python package for performing cross-validation on Gaussian Process stellar activity models.
+Welcome to the documentation for ``eurydice``, a Python package for performing cross-validation on Gaussian Process models of radial velocity data.

 ``eurydice`` is actively being developed in a `public repository on GitHub <https://github.com/kaybarr4/eurydice>`_.
 If you find a bug, want to request a feature, etc. please create an `issue on GitHub <https://github.com/kaybarr4/eurydice/issues>`_.